 "I work with materials that have lived — wood, paper, textiles, metal — carrying traces of time, touch, and forgotten stories.
 In my practice, imperfection, stillness, and the body itself become language.
 I let objects and forms speak slowly, inviting the viewer to pause, to linger, and to feel the subtle threads that connect memory, matter, and presence.
 My art is a space to notice, to breathe, and to sense the beauty in what has been worn, lost, or overlooked."

-I am a contemporary visual artist working with found, weathered, and out-of-use materials — wood, paper, textiles, and metal — each carrying the quiet marks of time and human touch.
-I do not search for them; they seem to find me.
-Imperfect, eroded, and forgotten, they arrive as silent witnesses, bearing traces of stories, of use, of loss.
-By giving them a new life, I offer a gentle resistance to the relentless demands for perfection, speed, and consumption.
+The materials I work with, worn wood, pages from old books, punched cards from the textile industry, rusted metal, have all lived before they reach me.
+I do not search for them; they find me.
+Imperfect, eroded, and discarded, they carry quiet traces of use, of touch, of loss.
+By giving them a new life, I offer a gentle resistance to the relentless demands of perfection, speed, and disposability.

 My practice embraces imperfection, atrophy, and stillness.
-I work with the fragile pages of old books — encyclopedias, novels, volumes of poetry — as well as punch cards from the textile industry, once tools of early computing.
-In my sculptural works, I assemble worn materials and tools, releasing them from their original function and allowing new constellations to emerge.
-Geometry, symmetry, and repetition create a dialogue between order and decay, structure and fragility.
-This balance is rooted in my background as a graphic designer, yet softened by the raw tactility of the materials.
+The frayed pages of old encyclopaedias and poetry collections, the punch cards that once directed the looms of the textile industry, and that also carried the earliest language of the computer, become in my hands not nostalgia, but a question: what do we preserve, what do we allow to disappear, and who decides?
+Geometry, symmetry, and repetition create a dialogue between order and decay, between structure and vulnerability.
+This balance is rooted in my background as a graphic designer, but softened by the raw tangibility of matter.

-Underlying my practice is an engagement with the body — not as a fixed image, but as a lived, sensing presence.
-Physical experience, including limitation and vulnerability, informs how I work, often remaining implicit rather than visible.
-Pain, in this context, is both invisible and deeply present; it shapes perception, movement, and attention.
-Through material and gesture, I explore how the body holds memory, how it absorbs time, and how inner experiences might surface without becoming explicit narratives.
+Beneath my practice lies a deep engagement with the body, not as a fixed image, but as a living, sensing presence.
+Bodily experience, including limitation and vulnerability, shapes the way I work, and remains often implicit rather than visible.
+Pain, in this context, is invisible and profoundly present; it shapes perception, movement, and attention.
+Through material and gesture, I explore how the body carries memory, how it absorbs time, and how inner experience can surface without becoming explicit narrative.

 Walking is an essential part of my process.
-In nature, I find both the mental space and the sensitivity my work requires.
-Walking slows me down, opens perception, and allows associations to surface.
-In the studio, I let objects rest until the right constellation appears — quietly, but with certainty.
-The process is slow, intuitive, and deliberate.
+In nature, I find both the mental space and the heightened sensitivity my work requires.
+In the studio, I allow objects to rest until the right constellation emerges, quietly, but with certainty.
+The process is slow, intuitive, and considered.

-In essence, my work is an invitation: to engage with imperfection, to sense the continuity between past and present, and to reflect on the subtle connections between body and matter, memory and material, the visible and the unseen.
+My work is an invitation: to pause at imperfection, to feel the continuity between past and present, and to reflect on the quiet connections between body and matter, memory and material, the visible and the unseen.

 Marinda Vandenheede